Skip to main content Skip to secondary navigation

 Sustainable Urban Systems (SDC-SUS)

-The SDC-Sustainable Urban Systems (SDC-SUS) track applies multiple knowledge fields in an integrated approach to the many complex issues — old and new — faced by modern cities and their built environment.
+The SDC Sustainable Urban Systems track/concentration applies multiple knowledge fields in an integrated approach to the many complex issues — old and new — faced by modern cities and their built environment.

 SDC-SUS offers courses across multiple programs within and outside of the Department of Civil and Environmental Engineering, covering topics such as: